-During 2018, our Board of Directors held five meetings, and its three permanent committees, the Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee, collectively held eight meetings.
+During 2019, our Board of Directors held seven meetings, and its three permanent committees, the Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee, collectively held seven meetings.

-All of our directors attended at least 75% of the aggregate of all meetings of the Board of Directors and the committees on which he or she served during 2018, except Jeffrey B. Kindler.
+All of our directors attended at least 75% of the aggregate of all meetings of the Board of Directors and the committees on which he or she served during 2019.
 Under our corporate governance guidelines, a copy of which is available on our website at www.vtvtherapeutics.com, members of our Board of Directors are expected to attend the annual meeting of stockholders.
 Messrs.
-Kindler, Parker, and Spiegel attended the annual meeting of stockholders on April 30, 2018.
+Kindler, Fry, and Spiegel attended the annual meeting of stockholders on April 29, 2019.